CodeChain-io/codechain/docs/configuration.rst

     --no-parcel-relay
         Do not relay parcels.

-    --jsonrpc-port
+    --jsonrpc-port = [PORT]
         Listen for rpc connections on PORT. (default: 8080)

     --no-jsonrpc
         Do not run jsonrpc.

-    --secret-key
+    --secret-key = [KEY]
         Secret key used by node.

-    --author
+    --author = [ADDRESS]
-        Specify the block author (aka "coinbase") address for sending block rewards from sealed blocks.
+        Specify the block's author (aka "coinbase") address for sending block rewards from sealed blocks.

-    --engine-signer
+    --engine-signer = [ADDRESS]
         Specify the address which should be used to sign consensus messages and issue blocks.

     --no-discovery
         Do not use discovery.
+No automated peer finding.

-    --discovery
+    --discovery = "kademlia" | "unstructured"
-        p2p discovery extension.
-Options are kademlia and unstructured. (default: unstructured)
+        Decides which p2p discovery extension to use.
+Options are kademlia and unstructured.

-    --kademlia-alpha
-        Degree of parallelism in Kademlia.
+        (default: unstructured)

-    --discovery-bucket-size
+    --discovery-bucket-size = [NUM]
         Bucket size for discovery.
+Choose how many addresses to exchange at a time during discovery.

-    --discovery-refresh
+    --discovery-refresh = [ms]
         Refresh timeout of discovery (ms).
-(Conflicts with: --no-discovery)
+It may conflict with:`` --no-discovery``.

     Subcommands

     CodeChain has a subcommand called ``account``. ``amount``is the account managing commands of CodeChain, and also has subcommands of its own, which are the following:

         Subcommands of codechain account:
-            --create
+            create
-                about: create account
+                create account
-                args:
-                    - passphrase:
-                        short: p
-                        long: passphrase
+                    --passphrase = []
-                        help: account passphrase
+                        account passphrase

-                        takes_value: true
-            --import
+            import
-                about: import private key
+                import private key
-                args:
-                    - passphrase:
-                        short: p
-                        long: passphrase
+                    --passphrase = []
-                        help: account passphrase
+                        account passphrase

-                        takes_value: true
-                    - raw-key:
-                        short: k
-                        long: raw-key
+                    --raw-key = []
-                        help: key to import
+                        key to import

-                        takes_value: true
-            --list
+            list
-                about: list managed accounts
+                list managed accounts

-            --lock
+            lock
-                about: lock account
+                lock account

-                args:
-                    - address:
-                        help: address to lock
-            --unlock
+            unlock
-                about: unlock account
+                unlock account
-                args:
-                    - address:
-                        help: address to unlock